englekk/handbook-docs/Fuse/13 - Fuse Troubleshooting Guide.md

 - Make sure your device has WiFi enabled
 - Make sure your device is connected to the same WiFi as the computer running Fuse
 - If your computer is running a firewall (such as Windows Firewall), make sure Fuse is allowed to accept incoming connections
+- If you have tethering enabled on your Android device (sharing the mobile network over USB), try disabling it
 - If you still have the problem, quit Fuse from the tray / menu bar icon and re-start preview

 ## Cannot preview or export to Android